data61/PSL/README.md

 **_Dear ITP2018 reviewers, you are currently in the master branch.
-The our submission artifacts for ITP2018 reside in the PSL/PaMpeR of the PaMpeR branch._**
+Our submission artifacts for ITP2018 reside in the PSL/PaMpeR of the PaMpeR branch not here._**

 # PSL